david-r-cushman/Dev-Portfolio/README.md

 📎 Connect with me on [LinkedIn](https://www.linkedin.com/in/davidrcushman) for career history and professional context.

+---

+## 📜 Licensing

+This portfolio is shared under the **Creative Commons Attribution‑NonCommercial‑NoDerivatives 4.0 International License (CC BY‑NC‑ND 4.0)**.

+- ✅ Recruiters and reviewers are welcome to **view, share, and reference** this work with attribution.
+- 🚫 The code and documentation may **not** be reused commercially, modified, or redistributed as derivative works.
+- 📎 For full license details, see the [LICENSE](LICENSE) file or visit [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+---

 ## 🚀 How to Explore

 - Navigate into each skill category folder.